Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ./spctl orders list --my-account --type tee --config spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAa.json
 ```

-Use must use your Provider SPCTL to perform any provider- and offer-related tasks: update your provider and offer information, enable and disable offers, and create and manage Offer Provisioner orders.
+Use must use your the provider SPCTL to perform any provider- and offer-related tasks:
+- update your provider information
+- create and manage offers
+- create and manage Offer Provisioner orders.

 ---

-**Expected step result:**
+**Expected step results:**
 - Your provider is created on the blockchain.
-The provider's address is its Authority Account public key.
-To get it, find the Authority Account private key in `provider-tools-config.json` and import your Authority Account into MetaMask.
 - Your solution or data offer is created on the blockchain.
 You can find its ID and private key in `provider-tools-config.json`.
-Your solution or data offer is created on the blockchain.
-You can find its ID and private key in provider-tools-config.json.
 - `execution-controller` directory with two files necessary to run Offer Provisioner.
-- A JSON file with configuration for your Provider SPCTL.
+- A JSON file with configuration for your provider SPCTL.

 ## Step 5.
 Run Offer Provisioner

-### About Offer Provisioner

-Offer Provisioner is a utility application for solution and data providers.
-It is a crucial part of running and maintaining an active offer.
-It enables clients to launch orders using the provider's offers.
+_Offer Provisioner_ is a utility application for solution and data providers.
+It enables customers to launch orders that use community offers.
+Offer Provisioner is a critical part of running and maintaining an active community offer.

 Every five minutes, Offer Provisioner checks for new orders that use your active solution or data offer.
 When found, the application decrypts the order with its private key and allows it to be processed securely.

+Every active offer must have an Offer Provisioner order running.
+However, you can have a single Offer Provisioner order for several offers.
+Read how to [Create additional offers](/developers/cli_guides/providers_offers/#create-additional-offers) to get more information.

 Without a response from Offer Provisioner, it is impossible to process an order.
-If your offer fails to respond for 15 minutes, the system marks it as potentially abandoned by moving it into the Inactive category.

-If your offer became Inactive, you can reactivate it by contacting the Super Protocol team on [Discord](https://discord.gg/superprotocol) in the [#developers](https://discord.com/channels/951018794590023681/1177643255198920737) channel.
+If your offer fails to respond for 15 minutes, the system marks it as potentially abandoned by moving it into the **Inactive** category.
+You can reactivate an inactive offer by contacting the Super Protocol team on Discord in the [#developers](https://discord.com/channels/951018794590023681/1177643255198920737) channel.
 Refer to the [moderation guidelines](/developers/marketplace/moderation/).

-Every active offer must have an Offer Provisioner order running.
-However, you can have a single Offer Provisioner order for several offers.
-Refer to the section [Create additional offers](/developers/cli_guides/providers_offers/#create-additional-offers).

 ### Create an Offer Provisioner order

 You should have received the command to launch an Offer Provisioner order in the output when you created the provider and offer in the [previous step](/developers/cli_guides/providers_offers#create-provider-and-offer).
 It should look like the following:

 ```
-./provider-tools deploy OFFER_TYPE --path "/ABSOLUTE/PATH/TO/OFFER_TYPE-execution-controller"
+./provider-tools deploy <offerType> --path "/absolute/path/to/execution-controller"
 ```

+Where
-Replace `OFFER_TYPE` with either `solution` or `data`, depending on your offer type.
-Replace the path in the quotation marks with the full path to the `execution-controller` directory inside the Provider Tools directory.
+- `<offerType>` is either `solution` or `data`, depending on your offer type.
+- `/absolute/path/to/execution-controller` is the full path to the `execution-controller` directory inside the Provider Tools directory.

 For example:

 ```
 ./provider-tools deploy data --path "/mnt/hdd/provider-tools/data-execution-controller"
 ```

-When the order is created, you will see in the terminal output the ID of the Offer Provisioner order and its link to the Marketplace GUI.
+When the order is created, you will see the ID of the Offer Provisioner order in the terminal output.
 For example:

 ```
 {"Successfully created workflow with id: 3394.
 You can go to https://marketplace.superprotocol.com/order/3394 to track order status."}
 ```

 Alternatively, you can create an Offer Provisioner order manually.
 Pack the content of the `execution-controller` directory (`config.json` and `.env`) into a TAR.GZ archive and upload it using the [`files upload`](/developers/cli_commands/files/upload) command.
-Add the resulting `resource.json` to an order as Data and the Offer Provisioner solution offer (ID 26) as Solution.
+Add the resulting `resource.json` to an order as data and the Offer Provisioner solution offer (ID 26) as solution using either Marketplace GUI or the `workflows create` SPCTL command.

 Check that your offer is on the blockchain using the [offers get](/developers/cli_commands/offers/offers/get) command:

 ```
-./spctl offers get value OFFER_ID
+./spctl offers get value <offerID>
 ```

-Replace `OFFER_ID` with the ID of your offer.
+Replace `<offerID>` with the ID of your offer.
 You can find it in `provider-tools-config.json` in the Provider Tools directory.

 <img src={require('./../images/cli_guides_providers_offers_6.png').default} width="500" height="auto"/>